Prospective and Incoming Transfer Students

 - No prior research experience required

-- Must be available up to 40 hours per week, 8am - 5pm M-F with occasional nights an weekends
+- Must be available up to 40 hours per week, 8 am - 5 pm M-F which may include additional evening/weekend hours

-- Must not be engaged in outside employment, enroll in summer courses, or take vacation for duration of program
+- Must not be engaged in outside employment, enroll in summer courses, or take a vacation for the duration of the program

 The program requires a full-time commitment from each student for its entire duration.
 Participants are expected to work up to 40 hours/week and must be available Monday through Friday from 8:00 am-5:00 pm, and may include additional evening/weekend hours for programming.
 Consequently, summer employment, summer school enrollment, and vacations during the research program are prohibited.